SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 * Create and bind a MySql Service instance to your application.
 * Optionally, configure any MySql client settings (e.g. `appsettings.json`) you need.
-* Add Steeltoe CloudFoundry configuration provider to your `ConfigurationBuilder`.
+* Add Steeltoe Cloud Foundry configuration provider to your `ConfigurationBuilder`.
 * Add `MySqlConnection` or `DbContext` to your `IServiceCollection`.

 ##### 1.2.1 Add NuGet Reference